Scholarships

 Loaiza-Souza Leadership Award - *WLI Cohort ONLY

 The purpose of the Loaiza-Souza Leadership Award is to empower future women leaders to change the world.
-To this end, the donors are committed to building a culture that pulls women up to ensure that women receive the necessary support to be confident and achieve their highest potential.
-Applications due March 22, 2024.
+Donors are committed to building a culture of equity to ensure that students have the necessary support to be confident and achieve their highest potential.
+Applications due March 21, 2025 - 5:00pm EST.

 Eligibility